-Calla is a trio from New York (originally, Texas) that plays a
+Calla, a trio from New York (originally, Texas), played a

 softly hallucinated music reminiscent of Ry Cooder's soundtracks and